Francis Wollaston (philosopher): Life

 Francis John Hyde Wollaston was the son of Francis Wollaston (1731–1815) and Althea Hyde, and brother to William Hyde Wollaston (1766-1828).
 He was educated in Scarning, Norfolk and at Charterhouse before entering Sidney Sussex College, Cambridge in 1779.
 He graduated as senior wrangler in 1783, became a fellow of Trinity Hall in 1785, and was ordained a priest in 1787.

 Wollaston was elected a Fellow of the Royal Society in 1786.
-From 1792 to 1813 he was Jacksonian Professor at Cambridge.
+From 1792 to 1813, he was a Jacksonian Professor at Cambridge.
 Resigning his Trinity Hall fellowship to marry Frances Hayles in 1793, he became Rector of South Weald the following year.
-In 1807 he was elected Master of Sidney Sussex College, but the election was declared invalid on the grounds that he had never been a fellow of Sidney Sussex.
+In 1807, he was elected Master of Sidney Sussex College, but the election was declared invalid on the grounds that he had never been a fellow of Sidney Sussex.
 On resigning his professorship in 1813, he assumed additional clerical duties: from 1813 to 1823 he was rector of Cold Norton and Archdeacon of Essex.

 He is buried with his father in St Nicholas's Churchyard in Chislehurst.